-- (1) Follow the established standards for emergency medical dispatch, and follow the protocols and procedures established by the EMS Council, the 9-1-1 User Board and ATAB Rules. - (2) Conform to a notification time standard of less than 2 minutes of all calls. (ref.
-Section 5.1 System Elements) - (3) Simultaneously dispatch Advanced Life Support (ALS) Assist according to protocols approved by the EMS Council and designated in ATAB rues on all EMS calls identified as ALS in nature. - (4) When dispatch protocols or procedures require amendment, initiate the proposed amendment through the 9-1-1 Advisory Board and EMS Council.
-Upon approval by the Council and the Advisory Board, the 9-1-1 Director shall seek approval of the 9-1-1 District Board and implement the procedure or protocol. - (5) If it is determined by an ASA Provider and the 9-1-1 Director that a procedure or protocol should be amended immediately, the Director shall immediately implement such amendment and then seek the approvals required by subsection 4 of this section at the earliest opportunity.
+- (1) Follow the established standards for emergency medical dispatch, and follow the protocols and procedures established by the EMS Council, the 9-1-1 Advisory Board, ATAB Rules, and the Tillamook County Emergency Communications District Board of Directors. - (2) Conform to a notification time standard of less than 2 minutes of all calls. (ref.
+Section 5.1 System Elements) - (3) When EMS dispatch protocols or procedures require amendment, initiate the proposed amendment through the 9-1-1 Advisory Board and EMS Council.
+Upon approval by the Council and the Advisory Board, the 9-1-1 Director shall seek approval of the 9-1-1 District Board and implement the procedure or protocol. - (4) If it is determined by an ASA Provider and the 9-1-1 Director that a procedure or protocol should be amended immediately, the Director shall immediately implement such amendment and then seek the approvals required by subsection 4 of this section at the earliest opportunity.